koka-lang/libmprompt/src/mprompt/readme.md

 ```
 The guard page at the end of the committed area will
 move down into the reserved area to commit further stack pages on-demand.
-If enabling gpools ([`config.gpool_enable`](test/main.c#L28)), the layout
-of the stack is the same and still uses  guard pages.

 ## Linux and macOS

 On `mmap` based systems the layout depends whether gpools
 are enabled.
-If gpools are enabled (which is automatic of the
-OS has no overcommit), the layout is:
+If gpools are enabled (which is the default), the layout is:

 ```ioke
 |------------|